Opportunities from challenge

 Each gallery below offers work samples and a brief description of the project.
 Click the center of the image to view larger.

-Problem: The current system is functionally very rich, but the out-of-date style is meeting with push back as users’ expectations of user interfaces keeps pace with responsive technologies.
+Problem: Current system was functionally very rich, but the out-of-date style met with push back as users’ expectations of user interfaces kept pace with responsive technologies.

-Solution: Conduct extensive UX Research to discover users’ needs, expectations and preferences.
-Align these to development timelines and business goals.
+Solution: Conducted extensive UX Research to discover users’ needs, expectations and preferences.
+Aligned these to development timelines and business goals.